JC8747/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+      Relational databases is a method for formatting data to allow it to be found across tables through primary and foreign keys.
+SQL (Structured Query Language) is for querying databases using a specific set of instructions and syntax.

 - [ ] Why do tables need a `primary key`?

+      Primary keys are what identify rows, and also allow foreign keys to reference other tables.

 - [ ] What is the name given to a table column that references the primary key on another table.

+      This is known as a foreign key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+      An intermediary table or using "Join"

 ## Minimum Viable Product